PPM Logo

 For the purpose of these Procedures, the definitions in PACAOS Section 14.00 and those listed in the section below apply:

-A. Administrative Resolution means a meeting between a Respondent and a Student Conduct Officer to resolve alleged violations of the Standards of Conduct without a Student Conduct Review.
+A. Administrative Resolution means a meeting between an individual Respondent and a Student Conduct Officer to resolve alleged violations of the Standards of Conduct without a Student Conduct Review.

-B. Advisor means a person chosen by the Respondent or Complainant to assist with an Administrative Resolution or Student Conduct Review.
-Advisors include UC San Diego students, faculty, or staff, Associated Students (A.S.) or Graduate Student Association (GSA) Student Advocates, and attorneys.
+B. Advisor means a person chosen by the Respondent or Complainant to provide support, guidance, and advice with an Administrative Resolution or Student Conduct Review.
+Advisors include UC San Diego students, faculty, or staff, Associated Students (A.S.) or Graduate and Professional Student Association (GPSA) appointed Student Advocates, and attorneys.
+A person may not serve as an Advisor in a matter where they are a Complainant, Respondent, or witness.

 C. Business Days means weekdays, and excludes weekends, University holidays, and days when the Chancellor has determined that the campus will be closed for business.